SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/expose-via-http/README.md

 ### Test

 Open the Function's exposed URL in the browser.
-You can learn the URL be inspecting virtual services in the Function namespace
+You can learn the URL by inspecting virtual services in the Function Namespace.
+Run:
 ```shell
 kubectl get vs
 ```

 ### Configure JWT token access

-If you have a jwt token issuer (i.e  SAP XSUAA instance or a custom tenant of SAP Cloud Identity Services ) you can configure it in this scenario so that access to the Function will be restricted to requests with valid token.
+If you have a jwt token issuer (for example.
+SAP XSUAA instance or a custom tenant of SAP Cloud Identity Services ) you can configure it in this scenario so that access to the Function is restricted to requests with valid token.

 Inspect the OIDC configuration of you jwt token issuer by opening it's manifest endpoint in the web browser:
 `https://{yourIssuerUrl}/.well-known/openid-configuration`